krisnova/naml/README.md

  ✅ Just Go. 🎉

 ## Features

-✨ There is not a single `.yaml` file in this entire repository. ✨

  - Express applications in 🎉 Go instead of YAML.
  - Use the Go compiler to check your syntax.